 For the full list of ingredients and amounts, please go to the recipe card below.

-- Sugar – Sugar adds sweetness and helps the scones get a little golden.
+- Sugar – A little sugar adds sweetness and helps the scones turn golden.

 - Butter – Use very cold, unsalted butter.
 Use dairy-free butter sticks for a plant-based option.
-The butter is what helps make those flaky layers!
+I tested Earth Balance.
+The cold butter is what helps make those flaky layers.

 - Blueberries – Fresh or frozen, both work well.
 If using frozen, thaw and pat dry first, then toss in a tablespoon of flour to help prevent bleeding into the dough.